isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 64. I would highlight technology is an integral aspect in many of our initiatives, as it strengthens access to the legal system – a perspective mentioned by Mr Zhulkarnain Abdul Rahim.

 {:start="65"}
 65. We are taking steps in this direction.
-I will, in a short while, mention how we are using technology to optimise state land.
+I will, in a short while, mention how we are using technology to optimise State land.

 {:start="66"}
 66. At this juncture, I will share our intention to make clear that legal acts and instruments such as statutory declarations and notarisations can be done remotely through video-conferencing and electronic signing.
 We will introduce legislation, in due course.
 This will provide greater convenience to lawyers and their clients.